cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_2.rst

    The Gleaners by Jean-François Millet, 1857

 |
+| lewd
+| Definition: crude and offensive in a sexual way. [いやらしい]
+| Usage: She began to gyrate to the music and sing a lewd song.
+|
 | gyrate
 | gyrator
 | Definition: move or cause to move in a circle or spiral, especially quickly.
 | Usage: Their wings gyrate through the water like paddle wheels.
 | Definition: dance in a wild or suggestive manner.
 | Usage: Strippers gyrated to rock music on a low stage. [脱衣舞]
+|
+| strippergram
+| Definition: a novelty greetings message dilivered by a person who accompanies it with a striptease act.
+|
+| striptease [脱衣舞]
+| Definition: a form of entertainment in which a performer gradually undress to music in a way intended to be sexually exciting.
 |
 | axiom
 | axiomatic